faq's

 Question: How long does it take to collect?

-Answer: " If a lawsuit is needed to collect your debt, we have two ways to proceed: a) if we advance the costs we are a party to your debt lawsuit until our legal costs are recovered. b) if you advance the cost typically between $275.00 and $2500.00 (depending on the amount and resistance from the debtor), we will get a judgment in your name, which is good for 10 years.
-You simply assign the debt to us and allow us to collect it and you are reimbursed by the debtor for any attorneys fees, court costs etc. and if you are not satisfied you can take your debt to another agency with reasonable notice."
+Answer: " Only if a lawsuit is needed to collect your debt, we have two ways to proceed: a) if we advance the costs, we are a party to your debt lawsuit until our legal costs are recovered. b) If you advance the cost, typically between $275.00 and $2000.00 (depending on the court venue, amount, and resistance from the debtor), we will get a judgment with our attorneys, which is good for 10 years.
+The debtor historically reimburses us under a court order for any attorneys’ fees, court costs, etc.

-Question: Do you adhere to the Fair Debt Collections Practices Act?
+Question: Do you adhere to the Fair Debt Collection Practices Act?

-Answer: Yes, we do, We record all of our debtor interactions and insure that every debt collector working for our firm is trained and complies to the letter with the act and also the California-Robbins- Rosenthal act.
-However, Business debt is not covered by the FDCPA therefore, it is easier to collect, and neither is an investment property debt..
+Answer: Yes, we do.
+We record all of our debtor interactions and ensure that every debt collector working for our firm is trained and complies faithfully with the act and also the California Rosenthal Act.
+However, Business debt is not covered by the FDCPA; therefore, it is easier to collect, and neither are any non-consumer debts, such as medical bills and many other debt classes.

 Question: How do you save businesses money?